The Journal of Russian Law chooses to publish articles that contain:

 The originals of the reviews or their electronic copies are stored in the Editorial Office for five years from the date of signature by the reviewer.

-The editorial office composes the next issue of the Journal of Russian Law consist of the articles with the positive reviews, in accordance with the following approved by the chief editor of the headings:
+The Editorial Council composes the next issue of the Journal of Russian Law consist of the articles with the positive reviews, in accordance with the following approved by the chief editor of the headings:

 • State and Law in the Modern World: Problems of Theory and History